-They traveled for three days and all of their supply was exhausted.
-I'm sure that most of the families had a little jug or a little canteen filled with water which they had brought out with them from the land of Egypt.
-But it's all gone now.
-And oh, they have a vehement craving for something to drink.
-They're parched, they're desperate-three days and no water.
+After traveling for three days, all of their water supply was exhausted.
+I'm sure most of the families started out with a little jug or canteen filled with water, but that's all gone now.
+And, oh, they have a powerful craving for something to drink.
+They're parched and desperate.
+If God didn't provide for them, they would perish.